mekomsolutions/openmrs-cd/README.md

 ### The 'jenkins' component

-OpenMRS CD not only needs a Docker image for its binaries but also requires a 'Jenkins home' folder that provides a pre-configured Jenkins setup:
+OCD3 not only needs a Docker image for its binaries but also requires a 'Jenkins home' folder that provides a pre-configured Jenkins setup:

 ```bash
 gradle jenkins:build